-The Galveston County Master Gardener program celebrates its 19th year of operation in 2000, being one of the first three counties to initiate the program.
-Dr. George Meador, County Extension Agent, started the first class in 1981 and served as Master Gardener Program Coordinator to 1989 upon his retirement.
+The Galveston County was one of the first three counties to initiate the Master Gardener program.
+Dr. George Meador, County Extension Agent, started the first class in 1982 and served as Master Gardener Program Coordinator until his retirement in 1989.
 Dr. William M. Johnson has served as our Master Gardener Program Coordinator since then.

 History & Background of the Association

 In 1986, Sam Scarcella approached Carolyn Goode Murphy and Helen Mabe (all members of the 1986 Master Gardener class) to enlist their help in organizing an association of the Master Gardeners in the county.
 In June 1986, they sent a letter to all the graduates of the program inviting them to a meeting in July at the Nessler Center in Texas City.
 These three people also served as the officers of the Association for 1986, 1987 & 1988.

 Hundreds have had the exceptional experience of taking the Master Gardener Course in Galveston County.
 A dedicated group of volunteers has emerged to make significant contributions to our communities.